-Ginger is available for Windows and Macintosh systems, as well as for use on iOS and Android mobile devices.
+Ginger is available for Windows and Mac, as well as iOS and Android mobile devices.

 Ghotit is specifically designed for students with dyslexia and other learning disorders who have difficulties with writing.
 The name is inspired by the word “Ghoti,” which is a constructed term that illustrates irregularities in the English language.
 And since many spellings are counterintuitive — especially for those with dyslexia — Ghotit dedicates itself to assisting children and adults who struggle with writing accurately.

 It features the ability to learn from the user’s past mistakes, personalizing suggestions for spelling and grammatical errors.
 Ghotit can predict words, check passages of text contextually, read text aloud using TTS technology and recognize split and merged words.
 It also includes an integrated dictionary for students to quickly look up a word.

 A range of technology and tools can help students that have trouble with math, most commonly found in a learning disability called dyscalculia.
 Dyscalculia makes it difficult to grasp numbers and it is characterized by a general lack of understanding in the field of math.